UMBILICAL CORD MESENCHYMAL STEM CELLS (UCMSCs)

 In addition, preparing the recipient through individualized nutrition and detoxication is especially important.
 For this reason, stem cells may be administered in an enriched solution of specific amino acids, vitamins, and minerals.
 The following have been shown to promote stem cell release from your own bone marrow and this may enhance your response to MSCs even further:

-As mentioned earlier, reactive oxygen species (ROS, which we measure in the office using the FRAS) may regulate stem cells release/replication (Antioxid Redox Signal.
+As mentioned earlier, reactive oxygen species (ROS, which we measure in the office using the FRAS) may regulate stem cell release/replication (Antioxid Redox Signal.
 2014;20(12):1902–16).
-Low levels of ROS keep stem cells quiescent, while higher ROS levels result in secretion of growth factors that activate stem cells.
+Low levels of ROS keep stem cells quiescent, while higher ROS levels result in the secretion of growth factors that activate stem cells.
 Excessively high levels of ROS cause stem cells to commit apoptosis (cellular suicide) (Nature Chemical Biology 2010;6:411–7).
 For example, excessive exercise forms reactive oxygen species and thus stimulates the release of stem cells into the circulation.
 Over-

 exercising or trauma would lead to cell death.

-It is important to remember that although MSC transplants can provide dramatic improvements in many aspects of health, the effects of stem cell therapy depend on your health and as such there are no guarantees.
-In addition, while a single infusion/injection of MSCs can be powerful, it is not realistic to expect a single infusion/injection to be a cure all.
+It is important to remember that although MSC transplants can provide dramatic improvements in many aspects of health, the effects of stem cell therapy depend on your health, and as such there are no guarantees.
+In addition, while a single infusion/injection of MSCs can be powerful, it is not realistic to expect a single infusion/injection to be a cure-all.
 A series of MSC infusions/injections every 3-4 months is considered by many to be the best way to get the most out of MSCs.
-There is no specific contraindication to repeatedly receiving MSCs, and 4 infusions done over the course of a year as a start with the enriched nutrient infusions in between is often presented as a packaged program.
+There is no specific contraindication to repeatedly receiving MSCs, and 4 infusions done over the course of a year as a starter with the enriched nutrient infusions in between is often presented as a packaged program.

-If you receive MSCs into a joint or muscle, medical ozone and an enriched solution of specific amino acids, vitamins,and minerals may be included in the procedure.
+If you receive MSCs into a joint or muscle, medical ozone, and an enriched solution of specific amino acids, vitamins, and minerals may be included in the procedure.
 There are separate informational handouts and consents for the use of ozone and the clot enrichment (OCM) procedure, which promotes retention and activation of stem cells in a

 Body parts (including MSCs from any source) that are “minimally manipulated” do not fall under the regulation of the FDA.
 The question then comes down to the definition of “minimal manipulation,” and how much manipulation causes a body part to qualify as a drug?
 Neither the cells or the procedure is billable to insurance although your Health Savings Account, reimbursement of some or all of the procedure component may be possible.